 2010—I moved The Religion Teacher from Blogger to TheReligionTeacher.com and relaunched the site with a free, downloadable ebook, The Religion Teacher’s Guide to Lesson Planning.
 At Ave Maria Press I edited a handful of high school textbooks and teacher’s manuals, plus a trade book.
 Editors and authors are very different people.
 I realized I wanted to be an author, not an editor.
 By the end of the year I started to transition into a new role focused on digital publishing in Ave’s marketing department.

 2009—I started blogging on a blogspot blog called The Religion Teacher to share ideas and practical resources for religious education.
 I also secretly hoped that the blog would help me get my dream job some at a Catholic publishing company.
 That dream came true much earlier than I expected.
 Seven months later, I left a job I really loved at Play Like A Champion Today for my dream job at Ave Maria Press.

 2004-2008—As a teacher I created hundreds of lesson plans, worksheets, and graphic organizers.
 The thousands of difficult hours I spent preparing lessons laid the groundwork for the creative projects I would work on later in my career.
 The experienced I gained earning my M.Ed. at the University of Notre Dame through the Alliance for Catholic Education program plus the community I joined there have been invaluable.

-2004—My big accomplishment before graduating from Miami University (OH) was writing a senior thesis on an obscure group of Jewish-Christians in the second century.
+2004—My big accomplishment before graduating from Miami University (OH) was writing a senior thesis on an obscure group of Jewish-Christians that existed in the second century.
 While I enjoyed the process of research and writing, I realized I did not want to be an academic.
 I did, however, want to write and teach.